-However, as with any offshore water flooding process, dissolved oxygen in the injection water may cause unwanted effects to the reservoir, such as souring and bacteria growth.
+However, as with any offshore water flooding process, dissolved oxygen in the injection water may cause unwanted effects in the reservoir, such as souring and bacterial growth.
 Therefore, it is common practice to remove oxygen from water before injection.
-In cases where polymers are added, oxygen removal is critical to prevent a reduction in the polymer’s effectiveness.
+In cases where polymers are added before injection, removing oxygen is crucial for preventing a reduction in the polymer’s effectiveness.